Fishing industry in Palau

 The fishing industry in Palau is of prime importance to the national economy and a major source of livelihoods.
 As of 2007, there were three major fishing companies operating in the islands.

 Fishing in the country is by no means without issues; the industry is subject to problems with migrating fish and hurricanes.

 The locals are adept at casting, trolling, fly fishing, bottom-fishing, bone fishing and spear fishing, as well as teaching angling to tourists.
 Among the fish caught are barracuda, tuna, tarpon, trevally, marlin, wahoo, sailfish, grouper, billfish and snapper.

+There has been speculations by the locals of a fish called the furternator, yet its existence is contested.
+It is considered a cryptid.